katoemba/SwiftUPnP/README.md

 The minimum requirements for the SwiftUPnP library are:
 - iOS 14
 - macOS 11 Big Sur

-The minimum requirement for the UPnPCodeGenerator executable is macOS 13 Ventura.

 ## Device discovery
 SSDP discovery is done using CocoaAsyncSocket.
 There is also support for using the standard Apple Network framework, but this has a known issue when another app is also listening for UPnP devices.